r-vis/r-vis.github.io/doc/home/simulation-code/index.md

 ## Executive Function

 This is the preferred layout for use with R-Vis as it the more efficient of the two.
-At the start of each session, your code is required to be sourced just once.
+At the start of each session, your code is sourced just once.
 After that, when R-Vis needs to re-run the simulation, it will find and invoke the executive function.

-When importing your code into R-Vis, in addition to specifying which function is the executive, you also specify which object (list) present in the global environment should be the argument to the executive function.
-The argument is a list of inputs, typically parameters assignments.
-Those elements of the list containing scalars (numerical vectors of length one) are presented in the RVis user interface, and are the targets of R-Vis modules such as Morris and MCMC.
+When importing your code into R-Vis, in addition to specifying which function is the executive, you also specify which object (list or numerical vector) present in the global environment should be the argument to the executive function.
+The argument is a collection of inputs, typically parameters assignments.
+Those elements of the collection containing scalars (numerical vectors of length one) are presented in the RVis user interface, and are the targets of R-Vis modules such as Morris and MCMC.

-### Executive Function - Input List
+### Executive Function - Input Collection

 In your code, you might define the inputs like this: